What and Why?

 GHO 2026 Comparison

-Compare Global Humanitarian Overview 2025 vs 2026 data including requirements ($33.9B for 2026), people in need (243.3M), and prioritization analysis
+Compare Global Humanitarian Overview 2025 vs 2026 data including requirements ($33.9B for 2026), people in need (243.3M), and hyper-prioritization analysis

 PRISM emerged from research examining power dynamics in humanitarian funding allocation, particularly under conditions of severe resource constraints.
 The platform makes visible the "cruel math of aid cuts" - the difficult prioritization decisions that determine which crises receive attention and which do not.